Alienation Analysis

 Evaluate User Loss Risk from Product Changes

 Alienation Analysis in Insights helps you assess the risk of losing current users due to product changes by comparing Overall Liking (Liking + Purchase Intent) between products.
 Available under the Analysis tab once surveys are closed and all responses are collected, this tool is designed for Alienation Assessor research projects.
+The analysis provides a tiered risk classification — Low, Moderate, or High — so you can quickly gauge the severity of potential user loss.
+You can analyze your full audience or focus on specific segments for more targeted insights.

 Accessing Alienation Analysis

 Alienation Analysis becomes available after your surveys close and fielding ends, ensuring all responses are in.
-It’s exclusive to Alienation Assessor research, which requires a specific recruit: all participants must review both the control (the existing or baseline product) and the test (the new or modified product), and they must be current users of the control.
-To start, select which product is the control and which is the test in the analysis settings.
+It's exclusive to Alienation Assessor research, which requires a specific recruit: all participants must review both the control (the existing or baseline product) and the test (the new or modified product), and they must be current users of the control.

 Defining Overall Liking